scskalicky/zotero_tutorial/zotero_and_Rstudio.md

 #### (Optional) Project w/ GitHub integration

-To connect to a github repo, go ahead and make a github repo for this project, then copy the https URL for connecting to the repo.
+To connect to a GitHub repo, go ahead and make a GitHub repo for this project, then copy the https URL for connecting to the repo.

 Then, choose to make a new R Studio project with version control, then choose git, then enter your repo url: